open/close all folders

 - Bunny-Ears Lawyer: Despite the most professional of the group, even he gets bizarre at times

 - Cloud Cuckoolander: Not as obvious, but it's there

 - Getting Crap Past the Radar: Literally.
-The color of his head was changed from brown to pink in the anime, to make it look like (soft-serve) ice cream instead of, well poop
+The color of his head was changed from brown to pink in the anime, to make it look like strawberry soft serve ice cream instead of, well poop.

 - James Bondage: In the Hair Kingdom arc, leading to The Reveal that he his Beauty's sibling.

 - Only Sane Man: Other than one instance in the Pomade Ring arc, Softon is completely sane and focused virtually a hundred percent of the time.
 While his methods of fighting and dialogue can be bizarre, he usually saves face, unlike Beauty and Gasser.

 Gasser: SOFTON, YOU'VE LOST IT!
 I thought he was supposed to be the normal one.